open-wc/open-wc/packages/building-rollup/README.md

 Within rollup there are two options to add typescript support.

 #### 1. Babel
 We recommend using the babel typescript plugin.
-Add it to your `.babelrc`:
+Add it to your babel config file (`.babelrc` or `babel.config.js`):
 ```json
 {
   "presets": [